Programs & Activities

 Contact the OLLI Office to drop OLLI lectures, study groups, and other events.
 If the event is dropped before the first meeting for single session events and before the second meeting for multiple session events, you can be given a credit or refund for the event’s fee.
 Call the OLLI Office to use your credits as payment toward other OLLI events.
 If the event is dropped after the second meeting, no credit will be given, but it is still important to drop so that we’ll know who is attending and to possibly open up space for someone on a waiting list.

 Contact the OLLI Office to find out what your credit balance is and to use your available credits as payment toward other OLLI events.
 Credits do not expire, but you need to explicitly ask to use them.
 Unfortunately, at this time, you cannot use your credits online.

-OLLI will issue credits for study groups that are cancelled.
+OLLI will issue credits, or grant a refund upon request, for study groups that are cancelled.